 The race (RACEX), Hispanic ethnicity (HISPANX) and the Hispanic ethnic background (HISPCAT) questions were asked for each RU member during the MEPS interview.
 If the race and ethnicity information was not obtained in Round 1, the questions were asked in subsequent rounds.
-In Panel 7 Round 3, a revised CAPI design was implemented and all eligible Panel 7 Round 3 persons were asked the revised race and ethnicity questions.
+It should be noted that race/ethnicity questions in the MEPS were revised starting in 2002.
+Race/ethnicity data from earlier years are not directly comparable.